 Above is Anthrenus flaviceps, a furniture and carpet beetle.
 Adults are hardy enough to live outside.

-There are 850 species world wide, 50 European species and 30 British species.
+Commonly known as the carpet beetles, larder beetles and hide beetles.
+There are 850 species world wide, 50 European species and 40 British species.

 The adults are covered with hair or scales, and the antennae are clubbed and can be drawn under the body with the legs.
 Most are scavengers, and some are pests.

 The larvae are often called wooly bears.
 Dermestidae means "skin eater".
 Some of the pest species will eat both natural and synthetic fibres.

 The adults often fall to the ground and feign death when disturbed.
 When the larvae are ready to pupate they will burrow into anything - even wood and lead.

 Above is Attagenus pellio, the 2 spot carpet beetle, also known as the fur beetle.
 Adults are 3.5 - 6.0 mm long.
 It attacks skins, furs, textiles and entomological specimens.